North American Lutheran Seminary: Organization

 The seminary system operates similar to a wheel, with a hub and spokes.
-The hub is the seminary center located at Trinity School for Ministry in Ambridge, Pennsylvania.
+The hub is the seminary center located at Trinity Anglican Seminary in Ambridge, Pennsylvania.
 The spokes are various partner institutions in NALC mission districts.
 In 2013, the NALS began its first House of Studies in Charlotte, North Carolina, on the campus of Gordon-Conwell Theological Seminary.
-This was discontinued effective May 31, 2016.
 The seminary system has since formed several memoranda of understanding with various institutions, including: Concordia College New York in Bronxville, New York; Concordia University of Edmonton in Edmonton, Alberta; Concordia University St. Paul in St. Paul, Minnesota; and Grand View University in Des Moines, Iowa.

 Academic information

 The NALS offers degrees through its relationship with Trinity School for Ministry, which is accredited by the Association of Theological Schools in the United States and Canada and is a charter member of the Evangelical Council for Financial Accountability.